Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 Hosting the library is one thing, but using it is a completely different beast.
 Deployment of C and C++ libraries is a so complex process, since each platform needs its own binary that should be compiled and linked with specific settings.
 Having a truly portable C++ library is a mess.
 Meanwhile most modern languages are shipped with their own dependency management system, where setting up a library just becomes using it via an `import`-like sentence and a `install dependencies` command.

 [biicode](www.biicode.com) is a startup focused on giving the power of automatic dependency management to C and C++.
-It's cmake based, so making an existing project work with biicode is easy.
+It's CMake based, so making an existing project work with biicode is easy.
 Its even easier to manage a project on biicode from scratch.
-The tool works like a charm, resolving all the dependencies and generating pretty projects via cmake generators just `#include`ing what you need:
+The tool works like a charm, resolving all the dependencies and generating pretty projects via CMake generators just `#include`ing what you need:

 ``` cmake
 include(${CMAKE_HOME_DIRECTORY}/biicode.cmake)